RELICS FROM A BYGONE ERA

 - SMOKING CESSATION: Noble sounding.
 Extremely ineffective and cost-inefficient.
 HERE is our information on smoking.

-- WEIGHT LOSS COUNSELING: When is the last time a doctor provided any sort of meaningful counseling on WEIGHT LOSS aside from recommending WEIGHT LOSS DRUGS or BARIATRIC SURGERY?
+- WEIGHT LOSS COUNSELING: When is the last time a doctor provided any sort of meaningful counseling on WEIGHT LOSS aside from recommending WEIGHT LOSS DRUGS or BARIATRIC SURGERY (or EAT MORE AND EXERCISE LESS)?
 See the last bullet point below.

 - EXERCISE COUNSELING: Other than a generic, "be sure to exercise Mrs Smith," when is the last time a doctor provided any sort of meaningful counseling on SPECIFIC EXERCISE PROGRAMS to their patients?
 Plainly stated, they don't.